The 3-Step Unorthodox System to Managing a Work-at-Home Life in the Motherhood.

 Fact.
-A baby is going to cry when he/she is hungry, tired, or needs a diaper change – regardless of your work calendar.
+A baby will cry when he/she is hungry, tired, or needs a diaper change – regardless of your work calendar.

 You know your kid(s) and what they can and can’t handle.
 Pursuing a work schedule that doesn’t take this into consideration isn’t fair to anyone involved and will just result in everyone being stressed and frustrated.